 Saturday, June 22, 2013

-The Daisuki Deluge: Underlooked Animes That Deserve The Chance Part 2: TMS Entertainment
+The Daisuki Deluge: Underlooked Anime That Deserve The Chance Part 2: TMS Entertainment

 We're going alphabetically, but at the same time let me just get the last Masami Kurumada title on those surveys out of the way.
-B't X (pronounced Beat X) was Kurumada's main focus during the 90s & from 1996-1998 TMS made an anime adaptation that totaled 39 episodes (25 TV episodes & a 14-episode OVA) & has an interesting spot in the annals of Kurumada animes by being the sole title to be created without either Toei or the charcter design duo of Michi Himeno & the late Shingo Araki, not to mention be the sole Kurumada anime to have its own anime-exclusive ending.
-If B't X ends up on Daisuki then that would mark the third company to give this show a try, since ADV (supposedly) licensed the show back in 2002 & then Illumitoon tried their poorly-done hand at the show in 2007.
-I do hope that this show does get on Daisuki, especially because a special moment will happen next year: 2014 will mark not only the 20th Anniversary of B't X's debut but also for Monthly Shonen Ace itself, since B't X was the big debut title for the magazine's very first issue.
-In fact, this year saw the debut of Pachinko CR B't X, an interesting pachinko/pachislot combination machine by Takao, which featured brand new animation done by TMS (while also using footage from the old anime) & even featured the return of Nobuyuki Hiyama & Jin Horikawa as the main character duo of Teppei Takamiya & B't X. With a new pachinko machine out & an upcoming major anniversary coming next year, could there be the chance of a B't X anime remake (possibly 100% manga accurate)?
+B't X (pronounced Beat X) was Kurumada's main focus during the 90s, & from 1996-1998 TMS made an anime adaptation that totaled 39 episodes (25 TV episodes & a 14-episode OVA), & has an interesting spot in the annals of Kurumada anime by being the sole title to be created without either Toei or the charcter design duo of Michi Himeno & the late Shingo Araki, not to mention be the sole Kurumada anime to have its own anime-exclusive ending.
+If B't X ends up on Daisuki, that would mark the third company to give this show a try, since ADV (supposedly) licensed the show back in 2002, & then Illumitoon tried their poorly-done hand at the show in 2007.
+I do hope that this show does get on Daisuki, especially because a special moment will happen next year.
+2014 will mark not only the 20th Anniversary of B't X's debut, but also for Monthly Shonen Ace itself, since B't X was the big debut title for the magazine's very first issue.
+In fact, this year saw the debut of Pachinko CR B't X, an interesting pachinko/pachislot combination machine by Takao, which featured brand new animation done by TMS (while also using footage from the old anime) & even featured the return of Nobuyuki Hiyama & Jin Horikawa as the main character duo of Teppei Takamiya & B't X. With a new pachinko machine out & an upcoming major anniversary coming next year, could there be the chance of a B't X anime remake?
 Who knows, but getting the original series on Daisuki would also be awesome.

-Much like Daisuki could potentially let more of the world see Reporter Blues' second half (or the whole thing at all), Daisuki also has the possibility to finally let anime fans outside of Japan see the second season of Virtua Fighter (watch the 2nd opening we never got!).
+Much like Daisuki could potentially let more of the world see Reporter Blues' second half (or the whole thing at all), Daisuki also has the possibility to finally let anime fans outside of Japan see the second season of Virtua Fighter.
 Media Blasters had released the anime back in 2000-2001 on VHS, followed by two boxset DVD releases in 2003 (years before straight-to-boxset was a standard!)...
-But even with a reportedly excellent dub by Coastal Carolina MB only released the first 24 episodes, which told the initial storyline.
+But even with a reportedly excellent dub by Coastal Carolina, MB only released the first 24 episodes, which told the initial storyline.
 Those last 11 episodes, which told a new story, have become insanely hard to find any footage of, so the chance of them being made available with English subtitles for the first time over at Daisuki is a great thing to hope for.